Dmasc67/Dmasc67/README.md

 ###

-<p align="left">My name is Sergi and I have a Higher Vocational Training degree in ASIX (Network Systems Administration) and knowledge of DAW (Web Application Development) and I'm from Spain!</p>
+<p align="left">My name is Sergi and I have a Higher Vocational Training degree in ASIX (Network Systems Administration) and another in DAW (Web Application Development) from the Spanish education system.</p>

 ###